ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/external-systems/overview.md

-# Overview
+# External Systems

-Recipes (Examples) on using Free Pascal and Lazarus to interact with external systems.
+This section has recipes on interacting with outside worlds using Free Pascal and Lazarus.

+Choose a topic from the left sidebar.